iamcal/emoji-data/README.md

 * `texts` - An array of ASCII emoji that should convert into this emoji.
    Each ASCII emoji will only appear against a single emoji entry.
 * `has_img_*` - A flag for whether the given image set has an image (named by the `image` prop) available.
-* `skin_variations` - For skin-varying emoji, a list of alternative glyphs.
+* `skin_variations` - For skin-varying emoji, a list of alternative glyphs, keyed by the skin tone.

 ## Version history